offlinemark/suicide/README.md

 A common example of something a compiler is permitted to do when it encounters undefined behavior is "deleting your hard drive".
-Ubouch is a LLVM pass which implements this for local uses of primitive stack variables.
+Ubouch is a LLVM pass which implements this for local uses of uninitialized primitive stack variables.

 ## demo